What's a good imputation to predict with missing values?: Empirical study of impute-n-regress procedures

-\paragraph{Chaining oracles fail when both curvature is high and correlation is low.} The chained oracle has a performance close to that of the Bayes predictor in all cases except when the wave function is applied to low correlation data.
+\paragraph{Chaining oracles fails when both curvature is high and correlation is low.} The chained oracle has a performance close to that of the Bayes predictor in all cases except when the wave or break functions are applied to low correlation data.
 This observation illustrates well Proposition~\ref{prop:chain}.
 Intuitively, the Bayes predictor for each missing data pattern is a smoothed version of $f^\star$, and it is all the more smoothed that there is uncertainty around the likely values of the missing data.
 In the low correlation setting, the uncertainty is such that $f^\star$ is not a good proxy anymore for the Bayes predictor.

 \paragraph{Regressing on oracle conditional imputation provide excellent performances.} Contrary to the chained oracles, \emph{Oracle + MLP} is close to the Bayes rate in all cases.
-This result should be put in perspective to Proposition~\ref{prop:disc}, which states that there is no \emph{continuous} regression function $g$ such that $g \circ \Phi^{CI}$ is Bayes optimal if $f^\star$ is not.
-Indeed, as the MLP can only learn continuous functions, it shows that there are continuous functions $g$ such that $g \circ \Phi$, albeit non-consistent, performs very well.
+This result should be put into perspective with Proposition~\ref{prop:disc}, which states that there is no \emph{continuous} regression function $g$ such that $g \circ \Phi^{CI}$ is Bayes optimal unless it is $f^\star$.
+Indeed, as the MLP can only learn continuous functions, it shows that there are continuous functions $g$ such that $g \circ \Phi^{CI}$, even though it is not Bayes optimal, performs very well.

 \paragraph{Adding the mask is critical in MNAR settings with \emph{mean} and \emph{MICE} imputations} In MNAR settings, missingness carries information that can be useful for prediction.
-However, both the mean and iterative conditional imputation discard this information and output an imputed dataset in which the missingness information is lost or more difficult to retrieve.
+However, both the mean and iterative conditional imputation output an imputed dataset in which the missingness information is more difficult to retrieve.
 For this reason, it is common practice to concatenate the mask with the imputed data to expose the missingness information to the predictor.
-Our experiments show that under self-masking (MNAR), adding the mask to the mean or iteratively imputed data markedly improve performances.
+Our experiments show that under self-masking (MNAR), adding the mask to the mean or iteratively imputed data markedly improves performances.
 Note that NeuMiss does not require adding the mask as an input since the missingness information is already incorporated via the non-linearities.